What is the difference between photochromic and Transitions® lenses?

 Branded products like Transitions® often come with quality assurance and a guarantee.
 Many eye care professionals recommend this brand due to their reliable performance and customer support.

-Transitions® vs. blue light filtering lenses
+Transitions® vs. blue-violet light filtering lenses

 Transitions® lenses are not the same as blue light filtering lenses.
 Blue light glasses filter specific wavelengths of blue light.
 Blue light is emitted by the sun and, to a much lesser degree, from electronic devices like smartphones and computers.
 These glasses typically have a clear coating and do not transition to a darker tint.